AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Move operation on folders in the Sites console is failing with an error message "Failed to retrieve launches information for selected item”(NPR-37340).

-* When generating a thumbnail for blueprint and rolling out to live copies then inheritance for tabs after thumbnail in live copies is broken" (NPR-37190).
+* When generating a thumbnail for blueprint and rolling out to live copies, the inheritance for tabs after thumbnail in live copies is broken" (NPR-37190).

 * The filter predicate to display Live Copy does not display all the live copies (NPR-37126).

 * Replication event does not return the list of all the parent and children pages that were marked for deletion when the replication event handler is called on the author (NPR-37123).

-* When saving a multi-valued property using bulk editor, then the comma separated string is stored as the first element of the array (NPR-37089).
+* When saving a multi-valued property using Bulk Editor, then the comma-separated string is stored as the first element of the array (NPR-37089).

 * The component layout resizing does not work in mobile layout (NPR-37086).